 If you think you are related to Sequoyah, either through his Cherokee mother, Wut-teh, or through his father’s ancestry (probably Nathaniel Gist, a member of Washington’s Continental Army), we would love to hear from you.
 Although I was unable to research Sequoyah’s full roots in the newspapers, there are a number of references in GenealogyBank’s archives which may be of interest genealogically and historically, such as this article.

-Don’t forget to network with the Cherokee Nation.
+Don’t forget to network with the.
 Although their website notes that they don’t do genealogical research, they do have information about application for Citizenship and suggestions for research.

 Note: November is Native American Heritage Month.
 An online collection of newspapers, such as GenealogyBank’s Historical Newspaper Archives, is a great way to learn about Native American history in general, or explore your Native American ancestry by researching individuals from your family tree.